ystar27/fam-2.0-admin/README.md

-# FAM 2.0 Web Frontend
+# FAM 2.0 Admin Frontend
 This is the web frontend application for the Admin section i.e. [admin.femaleandmore.org](https://admin.femaleandmore.org) application.
 This frontend sends requests to and processes responses from a REST API backend.
 [Todo: Link backend source]

 # Technology Stack